 The best part about stated income mortgages is that the rates and terms are very consistent with what the big banks offer.
 There is simply more flexibility and options when you work with a mortgage broker.

-A stated income mortgage is where the lender looks at your gross and net incomes and lets you borrow money based a common-sense lending approach.
+A stated income mortgage is where the lender looks at your gross and net incomes and lets you borrow money based on a common-sense lending approach.
 In fact, the larger your down payment is or the more equity you have, the easier the process is and the less scrutiny you will face.

-For example, a client who owes 100k on a home valued at 400k who is looking to borrow $100k will face less scrutiny than a self-employed borrower who is trying to put 10% down on a 400k house.
+For example, a client who owes 100k on a home valued at 400k and is looking to borrow $100k will face less scrutiny than a self-employed borrower who is trying to put 10% down on a 400k house.
 The reasons are painfully obvious.
 In the first scenario, there is little risk to the lender as the client would have $200k in equity.

-If you are self employed and purchasing a home with less than 20% down you will be required to have your mortgage loan insured by the Canada Mortgage and Housing Corporation.
+If you are self-employed and purchasing a home with less than 20% down you will be required to have your mortgage loan insured by the Canada Mortgage and Housing Corporation.
 Again, the more you have as a down payment or the more equity you have, the fewer hurdles you will have to jump through.

 Working with an experienced mortgage broker can simplify and streamline the process.
-In addition, you’ll have access to a wider array of self employed mortgage lenders and products to ensure you are getting the best approval you are eligible for.
+In addition, you’ll have access to a wider array of self-employed mortgage lenders and products to ensure you are getting the best approval you are eligible for.

 Who Is the Best Mortgage Lender for Self-Employed People?